Bill Wallis: Career

+Personal life

-He had two children with his first wife, the cellist Jean Spalding, and two children with his second wife, the artist and lecturer Dr Karen Wallis (née Mills), whom he married in 1979.
+Wallis had two children with his first wife, the cellist Jean Spalding, and two children with his second wife, Karen Wallis (née Mills), whom he married in 1979.
 He suffered from multiple myeloma, a form of bone marrow cancer, but was able to continue performing in audio and radio work.
 Wallis died at his home in Bath on 6 September 2013.